vinvitvlad/p2p/README.md

 Currently Cardano is on the second stage of it’s roadmap called Shelley which means that process of decentralization had been started

 System had been deployed in the so-called Incentivized Testnet (Byron-to-Shelley transition phase) which is used for testing basic decentralization mechanisms.
-The mainnet phase will follow straight after at Aug 2020 approx. (according to [Cordano official forum](https://forum.cardano.org/t/the-public-testnet-is-now-open-for-business/34059))
+The mainnet phase will follow straight after at Aug 2020 approx. (according to [Cardano official forum](https://forum.cardano.org/t/the-public-testnet-is-now-open-for-business/34059))

 ![Cardano Roadmap](https://aws1.discourse-cdn.com/business4/uploads/cardano/original/3X/a/1/a1d38df2db5e68e0195137416123095679db7739.jpeg)